@tramvai/cli

 You can use NODE_OPTIONS env variable, e.g.:

-NODE_OPTIONS="--max_semi_space_size=64" tramvai start-prod {appName}
+NODE_OPTIONS="--max-semi-space-size=64" tramvai start-prod {appName}